Experimental Study of Low-Latency Video Streaming in an ORAN Setup with Generative AI: Intelligent RAN-Aware Architecture for Video Quality Optimization

 where $\theta$ are the learnable parameters of the GAI model.
 The model is trained to minimize the reconstruction loss:

-Deploying the GAI model at the MEC enables higher-quality video reconstruction from downscaled frames, reducing the required number of \glspl{PRB} while meeting latency constraints by offloading enhancement from the UE to the edge.
+Deploying the GAI model at the MEC enables higher-quality video reconstruction from downscaled frames, reducing the required number of\glspl{PRB} while meeting latency constraints by offloading enhancement from the UE to the edge.

-To assess the quality of the reconstructed video, we use two complementary metrics: PSNR and VMAF.
+To assess the reconstructed video quality, we use two complementary metrics: PSNR and \gls{VMAF}.
 The \gls{PSNR} is a widely used objective measure of similarity between the original and reconstructed frames, defined as:

 where $\mathrm{MAX}_I$ is the maximum possible pixel value (e.g., 255 for 8-bit channels).
 The corresponding \gls{MSE} is given by:

 where $C$ is the number of color channels, and $m \times n$ is the resolution of each frame.